zenovak/AndroidJava/17_CardsView/README.md

 Since we are letting the `RecyclerView` dictate the arrangement of our cards, the `GridLayoutManager` will be used.
 See `LayoutManagers` from 16_RecyclerView examples and the android developer docs for more details on its configuration options

-Below is a typical data model that we will use to display with the `CardView`
+Below is a typical data model that we will use to display with the `CardView`.
+In although its possible to use a URI, in our case images are stored in `res/drawable`, thus the `resourceLocatorId` is used instead

 ```json
 [